Start your zero trust journey

 Solution

-Zero Trust reduces cyber risk and lowers the cost of a data breach by 42%, according to IBM.
+Zero trust reduces cyber risk and lowers the chance of a data breach by 50%.

-With a Zero Trust security model, nobody is trusted automatically, even when they’ve cleared the perimeter.
-Instead, all identities are verified, minimum access is granted based on context, and activities are monitored to make sure controls are working as expected.
+With a zero-trust security model, you don’t trust any user or system automatically, even when they’ve cleared your security perimeter.
+Instead, you verify all identities, grant minimum access based on context, and monitor activities to make sure controls are working as expected.

-The Zero Trust model requires multiple security controls throughout an IT environment to protect and manage identities, devices, networks, applications, and data.
+Zero trust requires multiple security controls to protect and manage identities, devices, networks, applications, and data.
+Identity security capabilities, such as privileged access, verifying identities, multi-factor authentication (MFA), and enforcing principles of least privilege are essential.

 Read Zero Trust for Dummies to see how Delinea supports your journey to Zero Trust